 Still, it’s nice to see a glimpse of light at the end of the proverbial tunnel regarding the eventual restart of in-person shows of all sizes.

-Below, we’ll be keeping up a continually updated list of notable music festivals and tours slated for a 2021 return.
+Below, we’ll be keeping up a continually updated list of notable music festivals slated for a 2021 return.